Active Server Pages: Architecture

 Web pages with the .asp filename extension use ASP, although some web sites disguise their choice of scripting language for security purposes by using the more common .htm or .html extensions.
 Pages with the .aspx extension use compiled ASP.NET; however, ASP.NET pages may still include some ASP scripting.
 The introduction of ASP.NET led to use of the term Classic ASP for the original technology.

 Sun Java System ASP (formerly ChiliSoft ASP) was a popular and reportedly complete emulator, but it has been discontinued.

-The Server object

-The server object allows connections to databases (ADO), filesystem, and use of components installed on the server.